microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 and only one client `CoffeeMachine` at a time.
 The `TerminateEvent` handshake solves that problem.

-Since the `TerminateEvent` could be sent to the `CoffeeMachine` at any time we need an easy way to handle this event in `CoffeeMachine`, hopefully without having to decorate every single state in the machine with the custom attribute:
+Since the `TerminateEvent` could be sent to the `CoffeeMachine` at any time we need an easy way to handle this event at any time in `CoffeeMachine`, hopefully without having to decorate every single state in the machine with the custom attribute:

 ```c#
 [OnEventDoAction(typeof(TerminateEvent), nameof(OnTerminate))]
 ```

-The solution is to handle this event in the `Start` state `Init` then use `RaisePushStateEvent` from `Init` to the next state.
-This leaves the `Init` state in the active mode where it can always handle the `TerminateEvent`.
+The solution is to promote this `OnEventDoAction` to the class level.
+Class level handlers are handled like a fall back mechanism so that no matter what state the `CoffeeMachine` is in the class level handler can be invoked, unless the current state overrides that handler.

 ## Summary